JuliaMersing/login-signUp-react-redux/README.md

 - Users can log in, and the email is saved in the Redux state under the register slice.
 - Users can sign up, and the email and password are saved in the Redux state under the signUp slice.
+- There are validations if the user enters an incorrect email or password.
 - I am currently working on the payment page, and there's a placeholder page to notify users about it.
 - If users navigate to a page that doesn't exist, a "Not Found" page is displayed.